gcardi/Anafestica/QUICK_TOUR.md

 <img src="https://i.ibb.co/ws7wRyp/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-4.png" alt="Sample registry node layout">

-Note that the state of the form has not been saved, as the form was never closed when it was in maximized or minimized state.
-Yes, you got it right, the library only saves values other than the default.
+Note that, as the form was never closed when it was maximized or minimized, the state of the form has not been saved.
+Yes, just right, the library only saves values other than the default.

 Since the library uses one or more singletons for the serialization process, the other few lines of code (to be added only once), are used to ensure that the application forms are destroyed before the singletons gone.
 To ensure correct behavior, you need to modify the project source file as:

 <img src="https://i.ibb.co/gt7MDYs/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-5.png" alt="Addings to project source">

-Later will see how to easily manage custom attributes through properties.
+To manage custom attributes would be better to use properties.
 It is not strictly necessary to use properties, but using them makes the code more readable.
-Surely it's possible to have more granular control, if you want, on the persistence process, by calling the library classes' methods directly, without using the macros.
+Properties are very handful when used along with some library macro.
+Surely it's possible to have more granular control over the persistence process, by calling the library classes' methods directly instead of using the aforementioned macros.

-Before starting, it's better to state that the following operations can be skipped by loading one of the reference applications in Anafestica/App (then saving them as a copy in a different place) or by saving a prototype of a "typical" application in the object repository for subsequent use, so as not to have to repeatedly perform the steps that we are going to describe for each new project.
+However, before starting it's better to know that the following operations can be skipped by loading one of the reference applications in Anafestica/App (then saving them as a copy in a different place) or by saving a prototype of a "typical" application into the IDE's object repository for subsequent use, so as not to have to repeatedly perform the subsequent steps for each new project.

-In this repository there's a [demo application](Demo/VCLSimpleDemo) that shows how to make a custom text attribute persistent (as well as the position, size, and state of the Form).
-It is the example that will be replicated in the following steps.
-It is one of the simplest scenarios for the management of persistent attributes.
+In this GitHub repository there's [the clock gadget example](Demo/VCLSimpleDemo) that will be replicated in the following steps.
+As it uses properties along with macros, it is one of the simplest scenarios for the management of persistent attributes.

 The structure of this application is very simple.
 Now let's see how to build it from scratch.